New England

 While the library is operated by individuals who accept the Oxfordian theory of the authorship of the Shakespeare canon (and the authorship portion of our collection concentrates on this theory), we welcome all who are interested in general Shakespeare studies.
 Indeed, it is our conviction that knowing the true author of the canon and the circumstances under which he wrote will greatly increase one's understanding and appreciation of the plays and poems.

-Our catalog is freely available to the general public via the World Wide Web.
-Anyone may access the catalog by logging on to this site and clicking on NESOL Catalog.
+Our cataloged books are presently in storage, but anyone may consult our holdings by searching the NESOL Catalog, and library members/subscribers can request a book loan (if circulating) by mail.
+We also maintain a separate database/catalog of articles and essays (from newsletters, journals, magazines and books) published over the past 100-plus years on the authorship debate and the Oxfordian theory.
+This database/catalog, SOAR (Shakespeare Online Authorship Resources), is available to the general public.
+However, some of the article links are to licensed materials that are available only to NESOL library members/subscribers.
 Anyone may become a library member for an annual fee.
-Members gain physical access to the Library's collections, the services of a reference librarian who specializes in Shakespeare studies and the Shakespeare Authorship question, photocopying/delivery services for materials (i.e. journal and newsletter articles) not available on the Web, and borrowing privileges.
-Members may borrow materials by visiting the library in person, or via a mail service with prior agreement with the Library (details to be announced).
+Members can also gain physical access to the Library's book collection, the services of a reference librarian who specializes in Shakespeare studies and the Shakespeare Authorship question, photocopying / delivery services for materials (i.e. journal and newsletter articles) not available on the Web, and borrowing privileges.
+Members may borrow materials by visiting the library in person, or via a mail service with prior agreement with the library.

 Our Collection